The EKOR-stratification on the Siegel modular variety with parahoric level structure: Introduction

-\item A smooth morphism
+\item a smooth morphism

-that parametrizes the Hodge filtration in the de Rham cohomology of a polarized chain of Abelian varieties.
-One recovers the map $\lambda$ from above by evaluating this morphism on $\Fpbar$-points, see \cite[Section 7.(ii)]{he-rapoport}. \end{itemize}
+that parametrizes the Hodge filtration in the de Rham cohomology of a polarized chain of Abelian varieties. \end{itemize} The scheme $\bbM^{\loc}$ is called the \emph{local model}; it parametrizes isotropic chains of $g$-dimensional subspaces $C_i \subseteq \Lambda_i$ and satisfies $\bbM^{\loc}(\Fpbar) = \breve{K} \backslash X$.
+One recovers the map $\lambda$ by evaluating the smooth morphism above on $\Fpbar$-points; see \cite[Section 7(ii)]{he-rapoport}.

 He and Rapoport also consider the composition